OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

+Unlike existing methods~\cite{gao2025multiple,yan2025comot} that focus on narrow-FoV pinhole camera data with linear sensor motion, we address the challenges of MOT in panoramic-FoV scenarios.
+Specifically, our framework mitigates geometric distortions through a DynamicSSM Block and exploits the full 360{\textdegree} context via trajectory-informed feedback with ExpertTrack Memory, thereby enabling accurate and consistent identity association under panoramic-FoV complex real-world environments.

 In this section, we introduce OmniTrack++, a panoramic multi-object tracking framework designed to tackle the unique challenges of panoramic FoV images.
-These include enlarged search spaces, geometric distortions, resolution degradation, and lighting inconsistencies, all of which hinder reliable localization and identity association in multi-object tracking.
+These include enlarged search spaces, geometric distortions, resolution degradation, and lighting inconsistencies, all of which hinder reliable localization and identity association in MOT.

 OmniTrack++ adopts a feedback-driven architecture (Sec.~\ref{subsec:Framework}) that iteratively refines object detection by reintegrating trajectory information into the perception pipeline.
 This design enhances tracking accuracy and consistency under panoramic FoV conditions.
 Within this framework, four interdependent modules collaboratively address the major challenges of panoramic multi-object tracking (Fig.~\ref{fig:paradigm}(c)):